 Students will choose three A Level subjects or BTEC courses which are taught over two years.
-They also need to choose one supplementary subject which can be an EPQ, AS Sociology, AS Mathematics or Higher Sports Leaders Award.
+They also need to choose one supplementary subject which can be perused on page 41.

 Their programme will consist of their chosen courses plus PSHE and compulsory Games sessions.